Hardy swimmers take to the sea for bracing Christmas Day dip

 From above - Adam Bolton took this image using a drone

-Mary Rothwell, 60, took part with son Mitch, 31, and daughter Rosie, 25, to raise awarness of Clacton-based charity Teech's shoebox appeal.
+Mary Rothwell, 60, took part with son Mitch, 31, and daughter Rosie, 25, to raise awareness of Clacton-based charity Teech's shoebox appeal.

 Mary said: "We've been raising money all year and Mitch will be travelling to Romania to deliver aid on Boxing Day.